 Though a fresh packet of natto looks innocuous at first glance, a brief stirring brings out the strands of slimy, fermented mucilage that covers the soybeans.
 It's a texture that can be a challenge for some, though it's one worth learning to love (if you don't already).
 One good step towards building an appreciation of natto is to eat it in dishes like this warming soup, where its slimy texture is largely lost in a creamy, miso-flavored broth.

 But really, I've never understood the hullabaloo about natto.
 Many delicious items are just spoiled food in disguise: salami, cheese, yogurt, and so forth.
 When carefully controlled, taking a food item past its prime does wonders for flavor and texture, and natto is a great example of that.
 There's nothing better than a piping hot bowl of rice with a pile of slimy soybeans on top.
 Add a few pickles and a bowl of miso soup, and you've got a delicious peasant meal in ten minutes or less.

 Natto, in fact, is an excellent addition to miso soup.
 Some recipes for natto miso soup call for rinsing the soybeans in cold water before adding them to the dashi, but I think that doing so defeats the purpose of putting natto in the soup.
 The slightly bitter tang of natto complements the savoriness of a brown miso and counters the sweetness of a lighter, sweeter white miso.

 Happily for natto lovers everywhere, the product is readily found in Japanese markets.
 Look for the stacks of little styrofoam boxes next to the tofu and konnyaku.

-- 2 cups dashi
+5 cups (1.2L) dashi

-Serve immediately.
-Garnish with scallions.
+Serve immediately, garnished with scallions.